christiaan-fourie/dropio/.github/instructions/projectinfo.instructions.md

 1. **Upload Images:** Drag & drop or click to select front images (and back if double-sided)
 2. **Configure Settings:**
    - Select sheet size (A4/A3)
-   - Set quantity (auto-suggested based on uploaded files)
+   - Set number of sheets (auto-suggested based on uploaded files)
-   - Enable double-sided if needed
+   - Enable double-sided if needed (animated toggle)
 3. **Preview Layout:** View live calculation of cards per sheet and total sheets
 4. **Generate PDF:** Download print-ready PDF with proper cut marks and alignment
 5. **Professional Output:** 300dpi CMYK PDF ready for printing